jnyfah/jnyfah.github.io/_posts/bazel.md

 To be honest, I have always been a fan of CMake 😂.
 I don't think I have ever used any other build tools for C++ except CMake.
 By the way, I recently wrote a blog about it.
 [Feel free to check it out!](_posts/cmake.md)

-sooo, we are changing that today!😏, for the past few weeks i have been trying out Bazel (a friend introduced me to it) and honestly its not bad atall, really impressive IMO.
+sooo, we are changing that today!😏, for the past few weeks I have been trying out Bazel (a friend introduced me to it) and honestly its not bad atall, really impressive IMO.

-So yea coming from a cmake fan i would be giving you a beginner friendly intro to Bazel, will tell you what you should look out for, why i love it or why i dont ??? lets see !
+So yea coming from a cmake fan I would be giving you a beginner friendly intro to Bazel, will tell you what you should look out for, why I love it or why I dont ??? lets see !

 >Bazel is an open-source build and test tool made by Google similar to Make, Maven, and Gradle.
 It uses a human-readable, high-level build language.
 Bazel supports projects in multiple languages and builds outputs for multiple platforms.

 Okay lets get into it! 🫵🏽

-first you have to install Bazel for both linux and windows, i would recommend downloading the bazel binary method, but hey, your choice!, [check out installation methods and instructions here](https://bazel.build/install)
+first you have to install Bazel for both linux and windows, I would recommend downloading the bazel binary method, but hey, your choice!, [check out installation methods and instructions here](https://bazel.build/install)

 The first example is a simple C++ program with the following file structure